gc-da11yn/gc-da11yn.github.io/src/pages/en/additional-resources.md

 ### [Web Content Accessibility Guidelines (WCAG) 2.1 (w3.org)](https://www.w3.org/TR/WCAG21/)

-Web Content Accessibility Guidelines (WCAG) 2.1 covers a wide range of recommendations for making Web content more accessible.
+Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) 2.1 covers a wide range of recommendations for making Web content more accessible.
 Following these guidelines will also often make Web content more usable to users in general.

 </div>
 </div>